 Figure 3.
 Defect of S1/S2 processing in C488 mutant spike proteins.
-(A) Spike-expressing plasmid was transfected into VeroE6/TMPRSS2 cells, and the cell lysate was prepared 20 h post-transfection.
+(A) Spike-expressing plasmid was transfected in VeroE6/TMPRSS2 cells and the cell lysate was prepared 20 h post-transfection.
 Full-length and Ser-686 cleaved spike proteins were probed with anti-spike (1A9) and cleaved SARS-CoV-2 spike (Ser686) antibodies, respectively.
 GAPDH is shown as a loading control.
 (B) Wild-type spike-expressing plasmid was transfected in HEK293 cells, which were treated with CCF642 for 13 h at 5 h post-transfection, followed by cell lysate preparation.
 Full-length and Ser-686 cleaved spike proteins were detected with anti-spike (1A9) and cleaved SARS-CoV-2 spike (Ser686) antibodies, respectively.

+respectively.
 (C) Each mutant spike-expressing plasmid was transfected in NCI-H522/hACE2 (left panels) and HEK293T (right panels) cells.
-After 20 h, cell lysates were prepared, and full-length and Ser-686 cleaved spike proteins were detected with anti-spike (1A9) and cleaved SARS-CoV-2 spike (Ser686) antibodies, respectively.
-(C) Each mutant spike-expressing plasmid was transfected in NCI-H522/hACE2 (left panels) and HEK293T (right panels) cells.
-After 20 h, cell lysates were prepared, and full-length and Ser-686 cleaved spike proteins were detected with anti-spike (1A9) and cleaved SARS-CoV-2 spike (Ser686) antibodies, respectively.
+After 20 h, cell lysates were prepared and full-length and Ser-686 cleaved spike proteins were detected with anti-spike (1A9) and cleaved SARS-CoV-2 spike (Ser686) antibodies, respectively.